-- 2. Is the provision of estimates of the effects of PaMs for particular years (e.g. 2015, 2020 and 2030) sufficient to substantiate how PaMs are modifying longer-term emission trends? - The provision of estimates for the effects of individual or all PaMs for particular years cannot adequately capture the general direction in which national emissions are developing or changing and the ERT should recommend that the Party provide further information in its next NC. - The ERT should consider the reported information complete if the Party complemented the quantitative information on the effects of PaMs with textual information and further explanations based on its national circumstances, overall climate strategy and planned actions.
+- part of the BR, explaining why this may not be possible owing to its national circumstances in accordance with information provided during the review. - The provision of estimates for the effects of individual or all PaMs for particular years cannot adequately capture the general direction in which national emissions are developing or changing and the ERT should recommend that the Party provide further information in its next NC. - The ERT should consider the reported information complete if the Party complemented the quantitative information on the effects of PaMs with textual information and further explanations based on its national circumstances, overall climate strategy and planned actions.
 The textual information can, for example, include relevant elements from a Party's 2050 emission reduction or sustainable development strategy, and a discussion of policies that have structural effects, affect common practices and have long-term impacts, such as PaMs that address infrastructure (e.g. energy efficiency in buildings) and PaMs linked to urban planning, including in the waste sector (e.g. recycling versus landfilling) or in the energy sector (e.g. the shift to gas and the elimination of nuclear power plants). - If the NC does not include a specific discussion on longer-term trends as indicated above, the ERT should provide a recommendation to this effect.